 STALEY 11, FORT OSAGE 0: The Indians were no match for visiting Staley in the Suburban Middle Seven game on Senior Night Monday.

-Page 2 of 2 - “This was not our best game,” Fort Osage coach Kelly Sullivan said.
+“This was not our best game,” Fort Osage coach Kelly Sullivan said.
 “We couldn’t seem to capitalize when we had runners in scoring position.